matthewjwhite/ansibank/README.md

 ...
 Well, now you can!

-## What?
+## Description

-`ansibank` is a drop-in replacement for `ansible-playbook`.
+`ansibank` is a drop-in replacement for `ansible-playbook` that preserves your playbook output.

 `ansibank` streams your `ansible-playbook` output as you would expect, while writing it to a local SQLite database upon completion.

-## Why?

-Having some experience with Tower, I particularly :heart:ed the ability to preserve playbook logs.
-When developing playbooks, I generally run them multiple times to debug, sometimes across different windows, sometimes closing those windows between runs.
-It's often helpful to review those logs, and losing them can be a huge pain.

-`ansibank` seeks to totally eliminate the possibility of losing those logs.
+AWX/Tower are nifty because they store playbook output for later review - this project seeks to CLI-ify output preservation in a way that is closer to typical `ansible-playbook` usage.

-# Usage
+## Usage

-## Build
+### Build

 Simply clone this repository and run `go install .`.
 Ansibank can then be accessed via `ansibank`.

-## Running Playbook
+### Running Playbook

 Run your playbook as you would `ansible-playbook`, but replaced with `ansibank`.